 19 to 28 April 2019 (10 days)

 Experience Scotland from all sides.
-Our drive goes to the Orkney Islands, to Harris & Lewis, Skye, Mull and finally ends in Oban.
-It will be a very exciting journey.
-We see fascinating landscapes and visit the finest whiskey distilleries.
-We are likely to encounter dolphins and whales along the way.
-Scotland Expedition to Orkney’s – Harris & Lewis – Skye
+This beautiful sailing trip goes to the Orkney Islands, Harris & Lewis, Skye, Mull and finally ends in Oban.
+It will be a very exciting journey where we will see fascinating landscapes and visit the finest whiskey distilleries and we are likely to encounter dolphins and whales at sea.

-Our tour starts in Aberdeen and takes us along the beautiful north-east coast heading for Orkney’s.
+Our tour starts in Aberdeen and takes us along the beautiful north-east coast to the Orkney Islands.
 We dock in small idyllic harbor towns, but also drop anchor in beautiful lonely places and bays.

 On the way we see many seabirds: gannets, puffins, guillemots and many more.

 In short: an exciting holiday and whiskey trip through a fantastic area with excellent whiskey distillery.